Content Reviewed by AEDIT Medical Advisory Board

 What is the average cost of liposuction?

-The average cost of a liposuction procedure according to the American Society of Plastic Surgeons (ASPS) was $3,548 in 2019.
+The average cost of a liposuction procedure according to the American Society of Plastic Surgeons (ASPS) estimated cost between $3,500 to just over $3,600 in 2020.
 Liposuction cost will vary significantly due to numerous variables.
 When considering booking a procedure, these other possible expenses (more on them below!) can start to add up.

 - Price Range for Liposuction: $1,000 - $20,000